 My generic pre rule sets white-space: pre-wrap, and it lives in the critical CSS inlined in the document head.
 Prism’s theme overrides language blocks back to white-space: pre, but that rule sits in the stylesheet I load asynchronously.
 So there is a window where the code block is still pre-wrap:

-• The script wins the race.
-The code is pre-wrap, so the plugin measures against the body’s 1.8 line-height and freezes 28.8px heights.
-The deferred CSS then sets the code to 1.5, the gutter keeps 28.8, and the numbers drift.
+pre-wrap, so the plugin measures against the body’s 1.8 line-height and writes 28.8px heights onto the gutter spans.
+The deferred CSS then sets the code to 1.5, the gutter keeps 28.8, and the numbers sit below their lines. - If the stylesheet is applied first, the code is already

 The fix

-Resolve the language block’s white-space in the critical CSS, so it is pre before the script ever runs.
-An attribute selector outranks the generic pre rule, so source order does not matter:
+Resolve the language block’s white-space in the critical CSS, so it is pre before the script runs.
+An attribute selector has higher specificity than the generic pre rule, so source order does not matter:

 pre[class*='language-'],